bitcoin/bips/bip-0139/wallet_potential_usage.md

 hard the format would be to implement for each.

-Scope: the 53 fields defined by `bip-0139.md` (8 mandatory) plus `bip-0139/field-registry.md` (45 optional), on branch `bip_wallet_backup`.
-The enum value
-lists (key roles, key types, key status, spend status) are values, not fields, so they are not rows.
+Scope: the 53 fields defined by `bip-0139.md` (8 mandatory) plus `bip-0139/field-registry.md` (45 optional).
+The enum value lists (key roles, key types, key status, spend status) are values, not fields, so they are not rows.

 Cell values answer: would this wallet have interest in round-tripping this field?